Him (1974 film): Release and reception

-The film focuses on a young gay man who develops an erotic fixation with the life of Jesus Christ.
-The film initially premiered on 27 March 1974 at the 55th Street Playhouse at 154 West 55th Street in New York City.
+Him initially premiered on 27 March 1974 at the 55th Street Playhouse at 154 West 55th Street in New York City.
 This run lasted until 23 May 1974.
 It returned to the Playhouse on 6 December 1974, and January 1976.
-The film also played at the Bijou Theater in Chicago, the Nob Hill Theatre in San Francisco, the Sansom Cinema in Philadelphia, Gay Paree Theatre in Atlanta, Wood Six Theatre in Highland Park, the David Theatre in New York City, and the Penthouse Theatre in Pittsburgh.
+The film also played at the Bijou Theater in Chicago, the Nob Hill Theatre in San Francisco, the Sansom Cinema in Philadelphia, Gay Paree Theatre in Atlanta, Wood Six Theatre in Highland Park, the David Theatre in New York City, and the Penthouse Theater in Pittsburgh.
+There are claims it was also screened in Canada, Spain, and Scandinavia.
+Advertisements for Him touted it as an "X-rated" color movie with an "all-male cast".
+Him was never released on home media.